8 Ways to Save Money on Dental Care

 Tap Your FSA

-Stick enough money in your FSA to cover both your medical and dental expenses, and you can pay your bills with pre-tax dollars.
-It's an easy way to squeeze more dental dollars out of your paycheck.
-Just don't forget to use the money before the end of the year, or you'll loose it.
+If you have one, stick enough money in your flexible spending account (FSA) to cover both your medical and dental expenses, and you can pay your bills with this pre-tax money.
+An FSA lets you save money from your paycheck before taxes are taken out and this money may be used for a variety of things.
+Just don't forget to use the money before the end of the year, or you'll lose it.

 Go to a Dental School